katrikiero/CyberSecurityEssentials/README.md

 - **Whois** = Query and laguage protocol that searches database, there are domain names and other information related to to that. / FI: Kysely ja vastaus protokolla, jolla haetaan tietoa tietokannasta.
 Tiedoissa on yleensä esim. domain ja sen haltijan tiedot.
 - **Threat intel** = Threat intelligence, gathering information to make analysis and understand the threat. / FI: Uhkatiedustelu (uhasta kerättävät tiedot ja analaysointi, jotta uhka opitaan tunnistamaan.)
-- **Signature / Signature Analysis** = Signature is a unique digital signature/proof/verification like biometric (fingerpints, face recognition), file hashing, etc. "Signature analysis is looking for something that is already known to be suspicious or malicious."
+- **Signature** = Signature is a unique digital signature/proof/verification like biometric (fingerpints, face recognition), file hashing, etc.
-- - **Signature / Signature Analysis** = Signature is a unique digital signature/proof/verification like biometric (fingerpints, face recognition), file hashing, etc. "Signature analysis is looking for something that is already known to be suspicious or malicious."
+- **Signature Analysis** = Signature analysis is looking for something that is known to be malicious.

 ## 03 March